+Here we describe a usage scenario to illustrate a typical use case for composer as it can be used by our domain collaborators.
 A surgeon sees a patient suffering from a herniated disc.
-While evaluating potential treatment options for the patient, she defines a cohort in Composer by constraints similar to the given patient's medical history.
+While evaluating potential treatment options for the patient, she defines a cohort in Composer using constraints based on the given patient's medical history.
 She filters by the patient's age range, specifies the cohort to only include diabetic patients, and filters just those patients that have had physical therapy evaluation.
 The cohort defined by these patient specific filters contains 3317 patients.
 She branches the cohort and filters the initial branch by those that have had surgery, but have not had an injection.
 She then filters the secondary branch by those patients that have had an injection but not surgery.
-Aligning each cohort by the surgery or injection event they were filtered by, she can view the diverging cohorts superimposed over one another and visually compare differences in PROMIS score fluctuation between the two.
-She can then aggregate the individual scores to show only the median PROMIS score change, so that she can visually compare the difference in score change between the two to determine what treatment appears to produce better outcomes (Figure 4).
-After comparing the change in score across a span of 150 days after treatment, she can see that surgery had a greater positive change in physical function, which is clearly visible after the first month (Figure 4a).
+Aligning each cohort by the surgery or injection event they were filtered by, she can view the diverging cohorts superimposed over one another and visually compare differences in PROMIS PF score fluctuation between the two.
+She can then aggregate the individual scores to show only the median PROMIS score within the cohort.
+Next, she normalizes the scores from the absolute score measurement to relative score change, so that she can visually compare the difference in score change between the two to determine what treatment appears to produce better outcomes (Figure 2).
+After comparing the change in score across a span of 150 days after treatment, she can see that surgery had a greater positive change in physical function, which is clearly visible after the first month (Figure 2).
 She can take this into consideration when determining patient treatment options, and show this visualization to the patient when discussing treatment options.